New polarimetric study of the galactic X-ray burster GX 13+1: Introduction

-Galactic X-ray burster \source was first observed by \ixpe on 2023 October 17--19 \citep[][hereafter B24]{Bobrikova24}.
-This source is known for the strong wind above the large disk being responsible for a number of absorption lines \citep{DT12}, the brightness of $0.5 L_{\rm Edd}$ \citep{Dai14}, and an orbital period of 24.5 days, which is very long for a low-mass X-ray binary \citep{Corbet10}. \source presents a classification challenge: it is still debatable whether the source is a Z \citep[see e.g.][]{Saavedra23} or an atoll \citep[see e.g.][]{Schnerr03}.
+The galactic X-ray burster \source was first observed by Imaging X-ray Polarimetry Explorer (\ixpe) on 2023 October 17--19 \citep[][hereafter B24]{Bobrikova24}.
+This source is known for the strong wind above the large disk being responsible for several absorption lines \citep{DT12}, a brightness of $0.5 L_{\rm Edd}$ \citep{Dai14}, and an orbital period of 24.5~d, which is very long for a low-mass X-ray binary \citep{Corbet10}. \source presents a classification challenge: it is still debatable whether it is a Z \citep[see, e.g.,][]{Saavedra23} or an atoll source \citep[see, e.g.,][]{Schnerr03}.

 During the first \ixpe observation, \source presented an enigmatic behavior: the polarimetric properties varied significantly during the observation, while the spectral properties remained almost unchanged.
 Moreover, \source shows a peculiar continuous rotation of the PA by 70\degr\ in the two days of observations, together with a change in the pattern of dependence of PD on energy.
 These two peculiar behaviors left some space for further investigation.
 Here, we aim to answer some of the open questions and bring a new perspective to the study of \source.